tobyperrett/few-shot-action-recognition/README.md

 - Implementations of SOTA methods using standard backbones and codebase to allow direct comparisons
 - Train/val/test framework for running everything

-Implementations include:
+Reimplementations include:

 - Episodic TSN baseline (as proposed in OTAM)
 - [TRX](https://arxiv.org/abs/2101.06184) (CVPR 2021)
 - [OTAM](https://openaccess.thecvf.com/content_CVPR_2020/papers/Cao_Few-Shot_Video_Classification_via_Temporal_Alignment_CVPR_2020_paper.pdf) (CVPR 2020)
-- [PAL](https://arxiv.org/abs/2101.08085) (arXiv 2021) Currently in progress as results here are around 2% worse than in the paper
+- [PAL](https://arxiv.org/abs/2101.08085) (arXiv 2021) Currently in progress as results here are around 2% worse than in the paper.

-Implementation todo list:
+Todo list:

-- CMN (ECCV 2018)
+- Reimplement CMN (ECCV 2018)
+- Tensorboard logging in addition to the current logfile
 - Any other suggestions you think would be useful